Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 The general manager is loading and checking the SQL database
 * Power sas btc activated and running
 * Stk and vtk bitcoin license is activated and implemented.
+* The general manager of the blockchain put your bitcoins project in the category of bitcoin saviors.
 #
 #
 2- Tether Wallets :